Bernstein v. United States: History

 The government requested en banc review.
 In Bernstein v.
 U.S. Dept. of Justice, 192 F.3d 1308 (9th Cir.
 1999), the Ninth Circuit ordered that this case be reheard by the en banc court, and withdrew the three-judge panel opinion, Bernstein v.
 U.S. Dept. of Justice, 176 F.3d 1132 (9th Cir.
 1999).

-The government modified the regulations again, substantially loosening them, and Bernstein, then a professor at the University of Illinois at Chicago, challenged them again.
+The government modified the regulations again, substantially loosening them, and Bernstein, then a professor at the University of Illinois Chicago, challenged them again.
 This time, he chose to represent himself, although he had no formal legal training.
 On October 15, 2003, almost nine years after Bernstein first brought the case, the judge dismissed it and asked Bernstein to come back when the government made a "concrete threat".

 Legacy

 Apple cited Bernstein v.
 US in its refusal to hack the San Bernardino shooter's iPhone, arguing that they could not be compelled to "speak" (write code).

+In 2022, Bernstein filed a second lawsuit against the U.S. government under the Freedom of Information Act, seeking records on the National Security Agency's role in influencing NIST's post-quantum cryptography standards, a case that remains ongoing as of 2025.